cedricrey/ac-sync/README.md

 First of all, just keep in mind that this nodejs utility wasn't expected to be shared.
 If interested, be my guest, but :
 1) not a very good experience of project distribution and repository, so the package.json and other things are very incomplete
-2) I rewrite it all recently, so it should nbe incomplete comparing NeoSync, but very much stable.
-I work with Promises instead of making pyramid of doom, the code is a little more readable now.
+2) I rewrote it all recently, so it should nbe incomplete comparing NeoSync, but much more stable.
+I run with Promises instead of making pyramid of doom, the code is a little more readable now.

 ## Getting Started

-First copy the NeoSync Folder from 'To_User_Folder' inot your user folder (~/ in Unix like OS, c:\Users\yourname or something like that).
-Then, configure the neoSync.conf file with server url, name and password (ok, it sucks but IE password used by the Neolane Console are not readable.
-If you have a better idea, let me know) => new features for multi config to come

 ### Prerequisites